idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/answer02a.md

 strain formulation needs to be used.
 Read about our incremental finite strain formulation [here](ComputeFiniteStrain.md).

-In the Tensor mechanics Master action this finite strain formulation it can be activated by setting the [!param](/Modules/TensorMechanics/Master/TensorMechanicsAction/strain) parameter to `FINITE`.
+In the Tensor mechanics Master action this finite strain formulation can be activated by setting the [!param](/Modules/TensorMechanics/Master/TensorMechanicsAction/strain) parameter to `FINITE`.
 Furthermore you need to swap out the corresponding stress calculator from [`ComputeLinearElasticStress`](ComputeLinearElasticStress.md) to [`ComputeFiniteStrainElasticStress`](ComputeFiniteStrainElasticStress.md).

-Give that try!
+Give that a try!